The Cordova Recreation and Park District's Board of Directors Oath of Office was held on December 21, 2022.

 How can I communicate with the CRPD Board of Directors?

 If you wish to communicate with the Board of Directors you can reach them directly by email.
 There is also a public comment period during every board meeting where the community can address district issues.
 The board can listen to comments, but state law prohibits the Board of Directors from discussing items that are not included in the agenda.
 To have an item added to the agenda, please submit a written request to the Clerk of the Board by 5 p.m. three weeks prior to the meeting.

 How do I apply to be on the Board of Directors?

-CRPD’s Board of Directors is elected by residents of the district during the general election.
-There are five seats on the board.
-The four-year terms are staggered with general elections occurring during even-numbered years.
-To be eligible to serve as a Board Member, candidates must be a voter within the Cordova Recreation and Park District and over 18.
+Commencing with the November 8, 2022 General Election, members of CRPD’s Board of Directors will be elected by the residents located within the specific voting districts up for election this cycle ("By-District" Elections).
+There are 3 seats up for election: District 1, District 2 and District 5.
+Candidates may file their paperwork at Sacramento County Voter Registration and Elections between July 18 and August 12, 2022.
+To be eligible to serve as a Board Member, candidates must be a registered voter within the Cordova Recreation and Park District and reside in the voting district they are running for.
 Board members must complete an Ethics training certification every 2 years and submit a Form-700 (Statement of Economic Interests) annually.
 For more information about the election and nomination processes visit Board of Directors Elections FAQ or reach out to Danielle Jones, Clerk of the Board and Executive Assistant at firstname.lastname@example.org.